What is the PC Perspective HW Leaderboard?

 Keep your eyes out for a Ryzen update as we work on wrapping up some testing and get a fwe motherboards reviewed so we give you a proper recommendation, but in the mean time AMD's Godavari A10-7860K is the a great processor for those on a budget.
 Skipping the graphics card altogether makes budgetary sense but if you need the graphics power immediately the new AMD RX 460 is a great choice.
 AMD has refresehed the aging A88 chipset to allow AMD users to take advantage of the new USB 3.1 as well as other features, the Gigabyte GA-F2A88X-D3HP now comes recommended for full sized builds.
 4GB of 1866MHz RAM from G.SKILL and a Builder Series PSU on special at $40 after MIR are both great for this system.
-It is also time to retire the spinning rust and replace it with the impressively fast and inexpensive Crucial BX100 SSD, if 250GB is too small you can still pick up a 1TB drive but you will enjoy the SSD far more.
+Low cost SSDs do not translate into poor performance as you will have no problems with the Samsung 750 EVO 250GB SSD, if 250GB is too small you can still pick up a 1TB drive but you will enjoy the SSD far more.

 Once you have all your components you can always reference Ryan's videos covering the installation of the parts into the case as well as installing your OS and Steam so you can get right to gaming and surfing.
 For those of you looking at a Vive or Oculus, the systems mostly match those covered in Ryan's VR builds; check out your expected experience in his three guides.